Silas Culver, MD

 FUNDED PROJECTS

-- Role of Atp6ap2 in renal proximal tubule lipotoxicity (currently funded by SOM)
+- Role of Atp6ap2 in renal proximal tubule lipotoxicity (currently funded by NIH)

 RESEARCH AREAS